PatienceEnoch/last-known-good/README.md

 ## Monitoring and incident workflow

-Watch mode turns one-time snapshot comparison into an incident timeline.
+Watch mode turns one time snapshot comparison into an incident timeline.
 It can detect failure and recovery transitions, maintain incident state, preserve evidence, recover an open incident after restart, and write a final lifecycle summary.

 Start a bounded watch session with preserved snapshot history: